 What about cravings?
 Most of our cravings are unnatural and are highly encouraged by the foods that we choose to eat.
 It’s the chemicals, flavor enhancers, etc. in unnatural foods that drive our appetite.
-They make us desire more fat or more salt or more sugar.
+They make us desire more fat or more salt or more sugar or more chemicals.
 Remember that famous slogan: “Bet you can’t eat just one”?
 (Mike drop.)

 More so, these unnatural foods are are out of balance.
 They simply don’t contain the nutrients (protein, vitamins, minerals) and fiber we need.
 As a result, we become out of balance: our appetites don’t get satisfied and our bodies don’t receive the needed nutrients.